otto-dae/BookRecommendationAlgorithm/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Here goes a short and simple description of our project and algorithm fucntionality

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more detail, please refer to the [Documentation](https://docs.google.com/document/d/1D7pt2AdXyCBtn2zCjjXFxsHSj3dS0GeMhSjjwgvE5-o/edit?usp=sharing)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>